cloudfoundry/cf-deployment/README.md

 `cf-deployment` assumes that
 you've uploaded a compatible [cloud-config](http://bosh.io/docs/cloud-config.html) to the BOSH director.
-The cloud-config produced by `bbl` is compatible by default, which covers GCP and AWS.
+The cloud-config produced by `bbl` is compatible by default, which covers GCP, AWS, and Azure.
-For bosh-lite, you can use the cloud-config in the `bosh-lite` directory of this repo.
+The `iaas-support` directory includes tools and templates for building cloud-configs for other IaaSes, including bosh-lite, vSphere, Openstack, and Alibaba Cloud.
+For other IaaSes,
-We have not yet tested cf-deployment against other IaaSes, so you may need to do some engineering work to figure out the right cloud config (and possibly ops files) to get it working for `cf-deployment`.
+you may need to do some engineering work to figure out the right cloud config (and possibly ops files) to get it working for `cf-deployment`.

 ### Deployment variables and the var-store